ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ##### **5. Is revancedextended.com or revanced.io legitimate?**

-No. All sites that distribute pre-patched/ready-to-use ReVanced Extended APKs are unofficial and unsafe.
+No. All sites that distribute pre-patched / ready-to-use ReVanced Extended APKs are unofficial and unsafe.
 If you signed-in to Google using an APK from revancedextended.com, revanced.io, or any similar site, you should change your password and remove any devices that are signed in.